Fomodei94/Memory/README.md

 # Memory game
 \__________________________________________________

-A simple browser game written in JavaScript with minimalistic structure and style in HTML and CSS.
+A simple browser game written in vanilla JavaScript with minimalistic HTML structure and CSS style.

 ## Rules